technmsg/blog/v2/content/solar/solar-vendors.md

 [Solar Energy World](http://www.solarenergyworld.com) is based in Elkridge, Maryland.
 Besides supporting local businesses, there's some comfort in knowing that I can drive over and talk to someone if I have a problem, and that warranty support isn't too far away (and isn't going to be subcontracted).
 They use solar power themselves atop their office and warehouse.

-They also offer periodic open houses where you can tour the facility and see the panels up close.
-I went to one of these open houses and signed up after the tour to schedule a consultation.
+They also offer periodic [solar workshops](http://www.solarenergyworld.com/for-home/attend-our-solar-workshop/) where you can tour the facility and see the panels up close.
+I went to one of these events and signed up after the tour to schedule a consultation.

+After a fair bit of research, this is the vendor I chose.

 Next: [Paperwork](/v2/solar/solar-paperwork.html)